Nine more people die from COVID-19, pneumonia in Kyrgyzstan

 Nine more people have died from coronavirus and community-acquired pneumonia over the past day in Kyrgyzstan.
 The Head of the Public Health Department of the Ministry of Health, Ainura Akmatova, said at a briefing today.

-According to her, 5 people have died in Bishkek, 2 — in Osh region, and 2 — in Batken region.
+According to her, 4 people died in Bishkek, 1 — in Osh region, 2 — in Batken region, 1 — in Naryn region.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.